-Jonas Rask's review and example pictures helped me make the decision.
+Jonas Rask's review and example pictures helped me make the decision. tl;dr Is it worth its price?
+If you're into macro photography I'd say yes.
 Unboxing It's heavy!
-The sound and feeling as if something in the lens is loose is normal and disappears when you turn on the camera.
-Settings Very little haptic feedback when turning the aperture ring Make sure your camera's firmware is up to date. …
+The sound and feeling as if something in the lens is loose is normal and disappears when you turn on the camera Settings Too little haptic feedback …

 On Parpan Rothorn with the 16-50mm and the 100-400mm/xf1.4x.
 I find it amazing how easy the capricorns are to miss on the red stone.
 Panorama stitched with Affinity Photo.